tseymourmusic/4iAI-Monograph/monographs/NEURO_SOMATIC_MONOGRAPH.md

 title: "CLINICAL AND OPERATIONAL MONOGRAPH: The 4iAI™ Asymmetry-Symmetry Paradox"

-subtitle: "Neuro-Somatic Hardware Integration in Twice-Exceptional (2e) Systems: The Asymmetry-Symmetry Paradox as a Medical-Grade Specification for the 4iAI™ Stage IV Circuit"
+subtitle: "Neuro-Somatic Hardware Innovation in Twice-Exceptional (2e) Systems: The Asymmetry-Symmetry Paradox as a Medical-Grade Specification for the 4iAI™ Stage IV Circuit"

 parent: "EXECUTIVE STRATEGY PAPER: 4iAI™ Managing Exceptional Cognitive Profiles"